Best Things to do in NYC with Kids

 Remember, choose 10 of these activities to have on hand and ready to go once you arrive!
 Make a “possible plan” for each day.
 Don’t do too much either!
 Plan to do 1-2 main attractions per day so you don’t burn out the kids.
 You can bookmark this post for your future reference.

 What are you waiting for?
-New York’s waiting for you.
+More tips for traveling with kids?
+Well, we know a thing or two about How to Travel With Kids: Best Tips for Parents.
+But seriously, New York’s waiting for you.
 Have a safe and fun trip!